Temporary Rent Assistance Benefit

 Recipient households live in private rental homes and receive a temporary monthly benefit amount to help make their rent more affordable.
 Calgary Housing Company is not the landlord in this program.

-TRAB is for households living within the Calgary City Limits.
+TRAB has now been expanded to include households outside Calgary City Limits.
 It is a two-year benefit program for working households or for those in between jobs.
 It is designed for households who may have trouble receiving priority for regular Rental Assistance Benefit (RAB) or community housing but still need help making their housing affordable.
 Calgary Housing Company will be administering the benefit for households in Airdrie, Cochrane and Chestermere.

 CHC is administering TRAB on behalf of the Government of Alberta.